Some Key Facts

 - The domain name/ website is also identified and associated as being hosted on a specifically identified server.

 - The data between the browser and the website is also encrypted.

 HTTPS - Is this full-proof?

-The main cryptographic system which underpins the HTTPS certification system is reliant on the trust in the integrity of the Certificate Authorities.
+The main cryptographic system that underpins the HTTPS certification system relies on the trust in the integrity of the Certificate Authorities.

-There have been numerous instances where SSL certificates have been issued wrongly (malicious or otherwise) and they have not been detected for weeks and in some cases months and there are Certificate Authorities that have been shutdown.
+There have been numerous instances where SSL certificates have been issued wrongly (malicious or otherwise), and they have not been detected for weeks and, in some cases, months.
+There are Certificate Authorities that have been shut down.

 Fake SSL Certificates